 To conclude, a further comment on second-level degree holders should be made.
-It rarely happens that no graduates at all result from a comparison based on the years after graduation.
+It rarely happens that no graduates at all result from a comparison based on the years after graduation (see for example the civil engineering degree programme at the University of Enna Kore, where there are only 15 two-year master's graduates in 2018, 14 in 2016 and no graduates in 2014).
 In this case all relevant elaborations have not been reported.